Rivukis/Spry/README.md

 ## Argument Enum

-Use when the exact comparison of an argument using the `Equatable` protocol is not desired/needed.
+Use when the exact comparison of an argument using the `Equatable` protocol is not desired, needed, or possible.

 * `case anything`
     * Used to indicate that absolutly anything passed in will be sufficient.